A PhD position is available for this project. Scroll down to the recruitment section to apply.

 You will research new exciting methods, merging computer simulations,

 Bayesian inference, deep learning and more generally machine learning,

 to infer model parameters in stochastic models and quantify

 uncertainties.
 Goal is to extract knowledge and perform predictions in challenging scenarios.

 Mathematical and statistical models for real-world applications are complex.
-When applying statistical and machine learning methodology to adapt the model to our data, we want to obtain a realistic mathematical representation of the experiment under study.
-This means finding "best fitting" model parameters and quantify their uncertainties in a probabilistic way.
-However, what we typically face with realistically complex models is the inability to compute the likelihood function of the model parameters.
-This affects both frequentist and Bayesian procedures, to the point that exact inference is usually unavailable.
-A change of paradigm is given by simulations-based "likelihood-free" approaches.
-In this case, the only requirement is the ability to simulate artificial data from a " computer simulator", which is a software implementation of the mathematical model.
-Simulated data can then be used to compensate for the lack of an explicit likelihood function.
-An important example of this approach is the class of Approximate Bayesian Computation (ABC) algorithms.
+When constructing statistical and machine learning methodology to fit the model to data, we wish to obtain a realistic mathematical representation of the experiment under study.
+This means finding the "best" model parameters and quantify their uncertainties in a probabilistic way.
+However, what we typically face with realistically complex models is the inability to perform statistical inference exactly.
+This is typically due to the lack of a closed-form expression for the likelihood function of the model parameters.
+This affects both frequentist and Bayesian procedures.
+A change of paradigm is given by simulation-based "likelihood-free" approaches.
+In this case, the only requirement is the ability to simulate artificial data from am arbitrarily complex "computer simulator", which is a software implementation of the mathematical model.
+An important simulation-based approach is the class of Approximate Bayesian Computation (ABC) algorithms.

 Here is a slightly more extended description with references.

 PI is Umberto Picchini and the project is an international collaboration with Jes Frellsen (DTU Copenhagen), Andrew Golightly (Newcastle University, UK) and Samuel Wiqvist (Lund, Sweden).

 The project is funded by the Chalmers AI Research centre and by the Swedish Research Council (Vetenskapsrådet).